No one expects to play chess for the first time, go to a tournament, and win.

 And the same thing happens in almost all disciplines in the world.

-Doing business is one of the most complex (and fulfilling!) activities one can do.
+To me, business is one of the most complex (and fulfilling!) activities one can ever do, and therefore, it requires to learn and mater many different skills.

 And probably our competition has much more experience and knowledge than us.